Write For The Learning Professional

 When your article is published

-Writers receives two complimentary copies of the issue containing their published articles.
+Writers in North America receive one complimentary copy of the issue containing their published articles.
 Those copies will be mailed as soon as they are received in The Learning Professional office.
+All other authors will receive a PDF of their article upon request.
 In addition, writers will receive instructions for purchasing additional copies if they wish to do so.